 Goodwill is not amortized but is reviewed for potential impairment on an annual basis, or if events or circumstances indicate a potential impairment, at the reporting unit level.
 The Company's review for impairment includes an assessment of qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill.
-If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill, a quantitative goodwill impairment test is performed, which compares the fair value of the reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired.
-However, if the carrying amount of the reporting unit exceeds its fair value, additional procedures must be performed.
-That additional procedure compares the implied fair value of the reporting unit's goodwill with the carrying amount of that goodwill.
-An impairment loss is recorded to the extent that the carrying amount of goodwill exceeds its implied fair value.
+If it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying value, including goodwill, a quantitative goodwill impairment test is performed, which compares the fair value of the reporting unit with its carrying amounts, including goodwill.
+If the fair value of the reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired.
+However, if the carrying amount of the reporting unit exceeds its fair value, an impairment loss will be recognized in an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
+The Company engaged an independent third-party valuation firm in August 2022 to conduct an evaluation of goodwill impairment for the Company as a whole at the consolidated reporting unit level as of June 30, 2022, which evaluation was conducted prior to the Company's filing of its Annual Report on Form 10-K for the period ended June 30, 2022.
+Due to the decrease in the Company engaged the same valuation firm to review goodwill for impairment.
+Based on this review, the Company concluded an impairment loss of \$3,060,034 as of September 30, 2022 was required.
+The impairment amount was determined based on the discounted cash flows with the revised projections reflecting the increase in freight and storage costs in the current interim quarter.
+The Company also considered the Market Capital Method, which is an alternative market approach, suggested the Company's goodwill is partially impaired.